 The idea: one Raspberry Pi at each of the two locations, which are connected to each other via OpenVPN, plus corresponding static routes so that the two FreeNAS boxes can reach each other.
 The basis for this is the approach to create a OpenVPN Gateway to build.

 But: there is also a simpler way.
-FreeNAS 11.1 has OpenVPN 2.4.3 and can thus establish connections to OpenVPN servers itself.
-The advantage: you do not need a complex gateway setup, which is done with a second Raspberry Pi brings with it another source of error.
+FreeNAS 11.1 has OpenVPN 2.4.3 and can use it to establish connections to OpenVPN servers yourself.
+The advantage: you don't need a complex gateway setup, which has to be connected with a second Raspberry Pi brings with it another source of error.

 The setup is simple: as soon as you have a working VPN server, you can establish a connection using the usual commands:

 After that you can reach the server "at the other end" under its usual IP address, e.g. 192.168.178.45.
 This allows you to configure the replication tasks in FreeNAS as if the target was on your own network.
 Another advantage is that you only need one open port for the VPN and no further port for SSH.